-The NSW Novice Championship will be held at Scarborough Park, Ramsgate on Saturday 16 April 2016.
-Please visit Athletics NSW for online entry (Novice Championships only), timetable information & event rules.
+The St George Classic was held at Scarborough Park, Ramsgate on Saturday 22 April 2017.
+Please visit Athletics NSW for online entry, timetable information & event rules.

 In order to be considered eligible to race in the NSW Novice Cross Country Championship (Novice Men's 10km or Novice Women's 4km) athletes MUST NOT have placed 1st, 2nd or 3rd in a NSW State Cross Country, track, or hurdle event 3000m or above in the Open age group.

 This includes the NSW Half Marathon and Marathon Championships (or similar events from other State Association competitions).
 In the unlikely event where an individual has not won a State medal, but has achieved a National or International medal, they will also be deemed as ineligible for the championship race.

 The Novice was initiated by the East Sydney Amateur Athletic Club as a race at the commencement of the distance running season for novice runners - men who had never won a race in open competition of two miles or over.
 The race was designed to give these "novices" experience and confidence to meet their more seasoned and successful fellow athletes later in the season in the more classical events.

 The first race was conducted from Lyne Park, Rose Bay on Saturday 10 June 1911.
 The cross country course comprised sandhills, creeks, fences and bush and was considered to be an ideal cross-country test.
 The inaugural champion was C.H.
 Foster representing East Sydney A.A.C. who completed the 5 miles course in 33min 26sec.
 Due to construction on the original course it was necessary to constantly alter the race route which prevented year-to-year comparisons of runner's times.